-Minnesota Camping: With five children to raise, we needed low cost ways to enjoy the outdooors together.
+With five children to raise, we needed low cost ways to enjoy the outdoors together.
 Camping was the perfect solution.
-Campsites in Minnesota can be found in our beautiful Minnesota state parks or in a private campground.
-Daily fees are minimal and the ameneties unsurpassed!
-Create your camping list and head out to one of our many Minnesota campgrounds.
+Campgrounds in Minnesota can be found in our beautiful state parks as well as hundreds of private campgrounds.
+Daily fees are minimal and the amenities unsurpassed!
+Create your camping list and head out to one of these beautiful places.

-Horseback Riding in Minnesota: is a page that tells you which state parks have horse0riding camps, where you can take a trail ride and even get riding lessons.
+Horseback Riding in Minnesota: is a page that tells you which state parks have horse-riding camps, where you can take a trail ride, and where you can get riding lessons.

 Minnesota autumn scenery provides the excuse to get out into the woods and backroads to be amazed and inspired.